ADGEfficiency/energy-py-linear/docs/docs/how-to/complex-terms.md

 )
 ```

-As expected for a site with low electricity prices, this CHP does not generate in any interval:
+As expected for a site with low electricity prices, this CHP does not generate electricity in any interval:

 <!--phmdoctest-share-names-->
 ```python